-To make your mobile apps ready for scenarios with intermittent network access you need to define you local data model and implement a synchronization mechanism to exchange data between the mobile device and the server when there is network access.
+To make your apps ready for scenarios with intermittent network access you need to define you local data model and implement a synchronization mechanism to exchange data between the device and the server when there is network access.

 Using Local Storage

 In OutSystems you define the data model and manipulate persistent data in the same way on the server database and on the local storage of a mobile device.

 Modeling the local storage can be accelerated by copying just the necessary server entities and attributes with a right-click.
 When you create a new local storage entity, OutSystems automatically provides entity actions that enable you to handle the entity records, just like for server entities.

 If you are considering storing sensitive data in local storage, you should use the best practices to secure the data of your mobile apps.